robless28/Contract-Templates-/README.md

 # Contract-Templates-
 This is the three (3) templates that we have for the Owlery Management application for our Senior Project

+# BEST VERSION
+the one that was committed under "fixed it" or the one named "THIS IS THE BEST VERSION - TRUST" since
+    thats when i got the "back to home" button to work in the case theres any issues *like the damn esignature* please refer back to that version

 # whats been done
 - created the template for the real estate contract (real_estate_contract.html)